-Build an API for your frontend using Cloudflare Workers · Cloudflare Pages docs
+Build an API for your front end using Cloudflare Workers

 Generating a new project

 Begin by creating a new Cloudflare Workers project.
-If you have not used Cloudflare Workers, or installed Wrangler, the command-line tool for managing and publishing Workers projects, refer to the Getting started guide in the Workers documentation.
+If you have not used Cloudflare Workers, or installed Wrangler , the command-line tool for managing and publishing Workers projects, refer to the Get started guide in the Workers documentation.
 Once you have configured Wrangler and authenticated it with your Cloudflare account, return here to generate your API codebase.

 You will use the Workers TypeScript template to generate our project.
-Don't worry if you do not know TypeScript — you will not be writing any complicated types, and if you are using VS Code or another editor with TypeScript support, your code will be validated and checked by the editor as you build your application.
+If you do not know TypeScript — you will not be writing any complicated types, and if you are using VS Code or another editor with TypeScript support, your code will be validated and checked by the editor as you build your application.
 Run

-wrangler generate to create a new project using the template:
+wrangler generate in your terminal to create a new project using the template:

 Creating a new Workers project with Wrangler